 - An Opening Statement (first paragraph) consists of a friendly greeting that sets the tone of the letter, a reference to an earlier telephone call, letter or where the sender saw the advertisement, and the subject or purpose of the letter.

-- Sender's Background (second and 3rd paragraphs - most often used on applications; click on the link to How to Write a Letter of Application in the ling collection.) such as: personal description of self, details describing background, qualifications, education, and work experience.
+- Sender's Background (second and 3rd paragraphs - most often used on applications) such as: personal description of self, details describing background, qualifications, education, and work experience.

 - Requests/Reminders/Closing Remarks (4th paragraph)